dojo/docs/dojox/drawing.rst

 Drawing is similar to DojoX Sketch, but is designed to be more versatile extendable and customizable.

 Drawing currently only initiates from HTML, although it's technically not a Dijit to keep the file size light.
 But if Dijit is available, Drawing will register itself with it and can be accessed dijit.byId('myDrawing').
 If Dijit is not available, Drawing creates a registry in the Dijit stub so it can still be accessed via dijit.byId.
-However, it's recommended to simply use jsId in the markup.
+However, it's recommended to simply use data-dojo-id in the markup.

 The files are laid out as such: